kazuki01234/voting-blockchain-app/README.md

 - **Block-Based Storage**: Valid votes are grouped into blocks and linked via cryptographic hashes.
 - **Tamper Detection**: The chain can be validated to detect any alteration in the vote history.
 - **Simple UI**: React-based frontend allows users to generate key pairs, sign votes, and view blockchain data.
+- **Blockchain Visualizer**: Interactive page to view all blocks, transactions, and vote details.
 - **One Vote Per Public Key**: Ensures each voter can cast only a single vote.
 - **Two Backend Implementations**:
   - **Python (FastAPI)**: Quick development and easy prototyping